 (iii) The weather conditions where concrete is being laid in cold climates or at the dry and hot weather.

 This method is ideally suited for almost all types of construction in most conditions.
-It involves spraying of water with the help of house pipes connected to main water supply lines.
+It involves spraying water with the help of house pipes connected to the main water supply lines.

 Its disadvantage lies that in tall structures, water spraying at top levels may hamper work on the lower floors.

-These ponds are kept filled with water for a number of days.
+These ponds are kept filled with water for several days.
 In hot weather, ponding is the ideal method of curing of concrete.

-This may be broadly described as the chemical chemical method of curing of concrete.
+This may be broadly described as the chemical method of curing of concrete.